MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-proactive-message.md

 ## Define task data

-In this scenario, we're tracking arbirary tasks that can be created by various users in different conversations.
+In this scenario, we're tracking arbitrary tasks that can be created by various users in different conversations.
 So, we're using general bot state middleware, instead of user or conversation state middleware.

 The following class defines the data structure we'll use for individual jobs.